Mongoid 7.3

 New Embedded Matching Operators#

-Mongoid 7.3 adds support for bitwise operators, $comment
+Mongoid 7.3 adds support for bitwise operators, $comment, $mod and

 It is now possible to remove the id alias in models,